 We will put in place organizational supports that create a social environment (including positive relationships among staff, youth, families and community) that encourages all to be inclusive.
-For
+For Staff, this includes:

 Tracy strives for inclusive programs that welcome and benefit all residents.